rchiileea/ioniq5-and-ioniq6-dashboard-for-ha/README.md

 # ioniq5-dashboard-for-ha
-custom card layouts with images for home assistant for the ionic 5 First off, let me start by what you 100% need to use this, Download from hacs the Hyundai bluelink integration and custom brand icons,  card mod, slider-entity-row and custom button-card, also install ftp addon from addons as it will make this easier.
+custom card layouts with images for home assistant for the ionic 5

+First off, let me start by what you 100% need to use this,

+Download from hacs the Hyundai bluelink integration, custom brand icons, card mod, slider-entity-row and custom button-card, also install ftp addon from addons as it will make this easier.

 1.	upload files from fonts into your www folder (local) (not the font folder but the files within)